 Safe birth checklists

-In Punjab, the government has launched a safe birth checklist as well, to ensure that women can safely deliver at health facilities.
-These checklists identify risk factors by reviewing the mother's medical history, monitoring blood pressure and temperature, ensuring that essential supplies for mothers and the baby are in place — such as oxytocin, gloves, a sterile blade and clamps — and counselling mothers before they return home.
+In Punjab, the government has also launched a safe birth checklist, to ensure that women can safely deliver their children at health facilities.
+The checklists identify risk factors by reviewing the mother's medical history, monitoring blood pressure and temperature, ensuring that essential supplies for mothers and the baby are in place (such as oxytocin, gloves, a sterile blade and clamps), and counselling mothers before they return home.

-Thousands of patient feedback phone calls for deliveries show that safe birth checklists have led to improvements.
+Thousands of patient feedback phone calls for deliveries show that safe birth checklists have led to significant improvements.
 In April 2023, prior to the introduction of checklists, 87% of mothers had their vitals regularly monitored by staff before and after delivery.
 By June 2023, after the introduction of checklists, this figure had risen to 96%.
-Mothers who received counselling on breastfeeding, family planning, and danger signs to watch out for regarding the mother and baby, all increased during this time too.
+The proportion of mothers who received counselling on breastfeeding, family planning, and danger signs to watch out for with the mother and baby all increased during this time too.

-While there is still room for improvement, it is encouraging to see labour services reaching new heights in some LMICs.
-Especially with populations increasing quickly, it is essential that high-quality labour services are in place for women.
-Scaling the number of functional labour rooms, and utilising safe birth checklists that identify and limit risks the mother or baby may face during or after labour, are some key ways to develop labour services.
+While there is still room for improvement, it is encouraging to see labour services reaching new heights in some low- and middle-income countries.
+Especially with populations increasing quickly, it is essential that high-quality labour services are in place for mothers.
+Rapidly increasing the number of functional labour rooms, and utilising safe birth checklists that identify and limit the risks mothers and their babies may face during or after labour, are some key ways to develop these labour services.